pikatchu/closedsource/book/0080-memory.md

 “Go to school.
 Pretend you were sick if anyone asks.
 Act normal.”

-Leo crossed his arms.
-“And then?”

 Elias took a sip and exhaled.
-“And then, you keep training.
+“After that, you keep training.
 Go see Mr. Lee as usual.
 Your training is important.”

 Leo hesitated for a moment, then spoke.